 (Note: combine your Thesis Proposal and Statement together into one document, and post these under Statement of Intent in your application).

 - Letters of Reference: We ask for three letters, which can be written by former professors, mentors, fellow filmmakers, critics, film programmers.
 They should focus on your achievements as a filmmaker to date.

-- Written Work: This is optional for Production Applicants, and could include: an essay authored by you; reviews of your work; background research related to your thesis project; a script; a visual treatment; etc.
+- Written Work can include an essay authored by you; reviews of other cinematic work; background research related to your thesis project; a script; a visual treatment; etc.

 Tuition for Domestic Students

 Approximately $1800 per term, or $9000 over a 5 term/2 year degree (Canadian $).
 (There is no part-time option).